-Cash balances were £6,411,241 (2022: £6,026,468) at the year end, an increase of 6.4%.
-This strong balance sheet allows the Company to invest in both organic growth and to and to be alert for opportunies to make complementary acquisitions.
+Cash balances were £7,160,177 (2023: £6,411,241) at the year end, an increase of 11.7%.
+This strong balance sheet allows the Company to continue to invest in organic growth.
+There is also potential to invest in building a revenue streams in an adjacent financial market while continuing to look at potential acquisitions in our core market.